William Crichton (engineer): Project in Helsinki, arrest and transfer to Saint Petersburg

 Crichton signed a new contract with Fiskars which planned to open a facility in Helsinki.
 He travelled to England in the autumn of 1853 to purchase the needed machinery, and returned in January 1854 to oversee its installation in Hakaniemi.
 But global politics interfered with the project.
 The United Kingdom and France entered the Crimean War against Russia on 28 March.
 The war made importing machinery impossible and, as a British citizen, Crichton decided to return to the UK to wait until the war ended.
 The same evening he went to pick up his passport, military and Finnish police waited for him, told him to collect his drawings and notes, and ordered him to leave for Saint Petersburg with the papers, which travelled with him, in a sealed envelope.
 He was escorted by an officer and a policeman.
 When Crichton arrived in the city he was treated well but was not allowed to leave the arrest room.
 After spending few days under arrest, he asked for permission to talk to the department leader.
 When Crichton asked if they had found anything sensitive in his papers the answer was negative, but he was told that he was going to be sent to Moscow.
-Crichton mentioned his granduncle Sir William Crichton, who had worked before as a doctor for Grand Duke Nicholas, before he had become Tsar Nicholas II.
-The department leader answered that this might change the decision and advised him that the case would be investigated.
+Crichton mentioned his granduncle Sir William Crichton, who had worked before as a doctor for Grand Duke Nicholas, before he had become Emperor Nicholas I. The department leader answered that this might change the decision and advised him that the case would be investigated.
 As a result, Crichton was released and sent just twenty miles away from the city to Sir William Crichton who welcomed him warmly.
 Crichton spent two months with his granduncle during which time he met General Alexander Wilson, who was managing the state-owned Alexandrosk factory and Izhorsk Works in Kolpino.
 Wilson hired Crichton as chief engineer in Kolpino.
 Soon after he also organised a place for Samuel Owen who had had to leave the Rurik project after the outbreak of the war; Owen moved to Kolpino with his family.

 Crichton had finally achieved his dream: a good position in a state-owned engineering company.